-Note: This tutorial shows how to move to self-hosted WordPress platform.
-Steps provided below are not suitable if you’re hosting your blog on WordPress.com.
+IMPORTANT: This tutorial shows how to migrate to the self-hosted WordPress platform.
+So, the steps provided below may not work if you’re planning to host your site on WordPress.com.

 - Index, event, album and product pages

 Now that you know the exporting limitations, follow these steps to start exporting your website data from Squarespace:

 - Log into your Squarespace account and choose the website you want to export.

 - Access the website, then click Settings on the left menu bar.